nextcloud/documentation/admin_manual/installation/source_installation.rst

 If any of your system environment variables are not present in the file then you must add them.

-Alternatively it is possible to use the enviornemt variables of your system by modifying
+Alternatively it is possible to use the environemt variables of your system by modifying

     /etc/php/7.0/fpm/pool.d/www.conf